Ankits29/Ankits29/README.md

 I am Ankit Shukla, a Top Rated **Full Stack Developer** on [Upwork](https://www.upwork.com/freelancers/ankitmvpexpert) and [Freelancer](https://www.freelancer.com/u/Ankits29.html), with over 10 years of experience in crafting cutting-edge solutions for both Mobile and Web applications.
 My passion lies in not just delivering products, but also in creating experiences that delight users and drive business growth.
 I believe in a collaborative approach, working closely with clients to understand their vision and translate it into reality.

-### 💼 Past Projects: Some of my past work based on industry includes

-- Marketplace Apps
-- Customer platforms for team and order management
-- Trello-like task management systems
-- Health & Nutrition platforms
-- Service Marketplace Platform Development
-- Freelance platforms similar to Upwork
-- Recipe and Meal Planner apps
-- Project management apps
-- Event listing apps
-- Custom case management solutions for law firms
-- Time tracking and invoice generation web apps

-### 🔧 What I Offer

-- **Transparent & Regular Communication:** I ensure you feel involved in every step of the project.
-- **Commitment to Work:** I commit only to what can be delivered, without false promises.
-- **Expertise in Providing Exceptional Customer Experience:**
-- **Onestop shop for product ideation, launch support, and scaling.**
-- **In-depth understanding of Progressive Web Apps (PWA) development and deployment.**

 ## 🛠️ Technologies & Tools

 ### UI/UX/PROTOTYPE